FriendsOfCake/crud/examples/blog.md

 ## Done

-That was it.. the 15 minute blog tutorial done with Crud.
+That was it... the 15 minute blog tutorial done with Crud.

 Obviously there isn't a huge win in this small example, but read on and see how much awesome features Crud can provide.

-Read on and let's add a API layer on top of our new Blog.
+Read on and let's add an API layer on top of our new Blog.

 # Adding API